fzr72725/Gradient-Descent-Implementation/README.md

 `__init__`: Initialize the class instance with a number of options, most importance ones being: cost function choice and gradient function choice

-`fit`: Follows the pseudocode from above, using the selected cost and gradient function passed from.

-`logistic_regression_functions.py` to iterate gradient steps.
+`fit`: Follows the pseudocode from above, using the selected cost and gradient function passed from `logistic_regression_functions.py` to iterate gradient steps.
 The function uses the whole data set.

 `fit_SGD`: The individual data point version of fit.